Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is the required baseline for single shifts.
+One toilet per twenty workers is the base requirement for small crews.

 Female-Worker Add